Getting started: Investing and saving for kids

 When you register the birth of your bundle of joy, you can apply for their IRD number at the same time, or you can just go to the IRD website when you’re ready to apply.

-The second thing I did for my baby daughter was to immediately sign her up to a low fee, high growth KiwiSaver fund and start an automatic monthly payment of $40.
+The second thing I did for my baby daughter was to immediately sign her up to a low-fee, high-growth KiwiSaver fund and start an automatic monthly payment.

 Now, 12 years later, these regular deposits and investment returns are starting to take effect and her balance is growing year on year.
 She won’t be eligible for the government contribution of $521 per year until the age of 18, but by the time she is, she’ll have a tidy sum set aside and these additional payments will accelerate that growth.
 When she starts to earn her own income, she’ll take over these payments and my contributions will cease.